adazzle/react-data-grid/README.md

 ###### `onCellDoubleClick?: Maybe<(args: CellClickArgs<R, SR>, event: CellMouseEvent) => void>`

-Triggered when a cell is double clicked.
+Callback triggered when a cell is double-clicked.
 The default behavior is to open the editor if the cell is editable.
 Call `preventGridDefault` to prevent the default behavior

 ```tsx
 function onCellDoubleClick(args: CellClickArgs<R, SR>, event: CellMouseEvent) {